 The tools to manage UX research are fragmented

 Insight repositories are relatively new market research concepts, so there aren’t specialized tools, and adoption is also low.
 The means to manage UX research are far, and few.
 These help solve more minor problems rather than a whole encompassing problem.
-Design research is still conducted and managed traditionally with sheets, analytical engines, survey software, and custom reports.
+Design research is still conducted and managed traditionally with sheets, analytical research engines, survey software, and custom reports.

 It is tough to provide the ROI of UX or design research